dscolby/CausalELM.jl/docs/src/guide/its.md

 covariates, a vector of pre-event outcomes, an array of post-event covariates, and a vector of post-event outcomes.

+!!! tip
     You can also specify whether or not to use L2 regularization, which activation function to use, the metric to use when using cross validation to find the best number of neurons, the minimum number of neurons to consider, the maximum number of neurons to consider, the number of folds to use during cross caidation, the number of neurons to use in the ELM that learns a mapping from number of neurons to validation loss, and whether to include a rolling average autoregressive term.
 These options can be specified using the keyword arguments regularized, activation, validation_metric, min_neurons, max\_neurons, folds, iterations, approximator\_neurons, and autoregression.

 ```julia
 # Generate some data to use